muhammadzaheer/AP_labs/Assignment_Smart_Pointers/README.md

 reserve, an exception of type char ('e') will be thrown.
 Similarly if you run out of your reserved space while appending, an exception will be thrown.

+For constructor StringBuffer(char *, int):
+StringBuffer internal resource pointer starts pointing to the char * passed.
+The total size of buffer is set to be equal to the int parameter passed.
+No data, whatsoever, is copied from the passed buffer.
+Subsequent append calls start writing from position 0 onward.

 To run the solution
 ====================